 Fort Lauderdale Short Term Disability Claims Lawyers

-The current coronavirus pandemic is forcing many employees out of work due to shutdowns.
+Unfortunately, the current coronavirus pandemic is forcing many employees out of work due to shutdowns.
 However, many workers who are able to work from home, or who must continue to report to work in essential industries (like healthcare workers), also face the prospect of being out of work if they come down with COVID-19.
 Fortunately, many professional workers are covered by disability insurance plans, typically purchased through their employer, which provides income replacement in the event a medical condition or disability keeps an insured employee from working.

 If an employee with disability insurance who is still working during the pandemic shutdown is rendered unable to work because he or she contracts coronavirus, he or she may be entitled to file a short term disability claim to provide wage replacement for the period he or she is out of work and self-isolating with the virus.
-Unfortunately, it can sometimes be difficult for workers to show that a coronavirus infection is keeping them out of work and therefore they are entitled to receive short term disability benefits.
+However, it can sometimes be difficult for workers to show that a coronavirus infection is keeping them out of work and therefore they are entitled to receive short-term disability benefits.

 Basics of Short-Term and Long-Term Disability Insurance in South Florida